Meet Our Team

 Degree:

-Associate of Applied Science in Communication Application Technology, Bachelor of Arts in Psychology (shout out to the Community College of the Air Force), and Master of Arts in Counseling Psychology.
+Associate of Applied Science in Communication Application Technology (shout out to the Community College of the Air Force), Bachelor of Arts in Psychology, and Master of Arts in Counseling Psychology.
+Additionally, Nick is officially given provider status for cognitive processing therapy and written exposure therapy.

 Mystery Science Theater, 3000 The Movie!